On Fourier restriction type problems on compact Lie groups: Introduction

 {\bf Problem 1.} Joint eigenfunction bounds for a commutative ring of operators that commute with the Laplace-Beltrami operator.

 {\bf Problem 2.} Strichartz estimates for the Schr\"odinger equation.

 {\bf Problem 3.} Laplace-Beltrami eigenfunction bounds.

-These problems are closely related to each other and together they have close interactions with many other problems in the field of partial differential equations as well as analytic number theory.
+These problems are closely related to each other.
 Problem 1 has direct applications to Problem 2 and 3, provided there is a good knowledge of how to express the Laplace-Beltrami eigenvalue as a function of the spectral parameter for the operator ring, as is the case for compact Lie groups and globally symmetric spaces.
-Problem 3 is directly applicable to Problem 2, as long as we have a good knowledge of distribution of Laplace-Beltrami eigenvalues; in fact, this is how the optimal Strichartz estimate may be obtained from Laplace-Beltrami eigenfunction bounds on Zoll manifolds as in \cite{Her13}.
-The reverse application of Problem 2 to Problem 3 is also available, an example of which is the Hardy-Littlewood circle method on the case of tori as applied in \cite{Bou93e}, and we will see in this paper that a generalization to compact Lie groups is also available.
+Problem 3 is directly applicable to Problem 2, as long as there is a good knowledge of distribution of Laplace-Beltrami eigenvalues; in fact, this is how the optimal Strichartz estimate may be obtained from Laplace-Beltrami eigenfunction bounds on spheres as in \cite{Her13}.
+As integration of the Schr\"odinger kernel against characters in time gives the Laplace-Beltrami spectral projector kernels, a good understanding of Problem 2 would benefit Problem 3 also.
 Now we provide a more detailed review of known results for the above three problems on compact manifolds in the literature.